jamesoyanna/QuidaxBook-App/README.md

 You can deploy the application on any server.
 You can make use of Netlify,a git-based workflow and powerful serverless platform to build, deploy, and collaborate on web apps.
 Visit [Netlify](https://www.netlify.com/)

 ## Assumptions/ Thought process:
-I have assumed that this is a not-so-large application and may require minimal state management.
+- I have assumed that this is a not-so-large application and may require minimal state management.
 So to avoid over-engineering the solution,  I used the React Context API for my state management compared to using other state management libraries like Redux.

- The Context API  provides enables me to share my application state, data, and functionalities between components without having to explicitly pass a prop through every level of my component tree.
+ The Context API enables me to share my application state, data, and functionalities between components without having to explicitly pass a prop through every level of my component tree.

-I have assumed that the data may not be persisted in local storage.
+- I also have assumed that the data may not be persisted in local storage.
 So when a book item is added to the cart, on the refresh of the application, the value of the cart state gets reinitialized and its state is set back to zero.

 ## My Approach to the challenge: